Post

 • beta: Package and deploy to Firebase App Distribution

-Due to limitations in the demo project, we did not use Match to manage team development and deployment certificates, but it is still worth mentioning that using Match to manage all development and deployment certificates for the team is recommended for easier control and unified updates.
+Due to limitations in the demo project, Match is not used to manage team development and deployment certificates here, but it is still worth mentioning.
+It is recommended to use Match to manage all development and deployment certificates for the team, making it easier to control and update uniformly.

-Using Match allows you to directly use commands like match all during project setup to install all necessary development certificates in one go.
+Using Match allows you to directly use commands like match all during project setup to install all the necessary certificates for development in one go.

 — — —